AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 matter, hardly, indeed, to commit our thoughts to writing, but to dwell on the certain and inevitable retribution for all evil....
-God is indeed a consuming fire, but that which he consumes is the evil that is in the souls of men, not the souls themselves.\"[^260]
+God is indeed a consuming fire, but that which he consumes is the evil that is in the souls of men, not the souls themselves.\"[^258]

 ## Translation of Origen\'s Language on Universal Restoration.

-Crombie\'s translation[^261] thus renders Origen: \"But as it is in mockery that Celsus says we speak of 'God coming down like a torturer bearing fire' and thus compels us unseasonably to investigate words of deeper meaning, we shall make a few remarks....
-The divine Word says that our \'God is a consuming fire\' and that \'He draws rivers of fire before him;\' nay, that he even entereth in as \'a refiner\'s fire, and as a fuller\'s herb\' to purify his own people.
+Crombie\'s translation[^259] thus renders Origen: \"But as it is in mockery that Celsus says we speak of 'God coming down like a torturer bearing fire' and thus compels us unseasonably to investigate words of deeper meaning, we shall make a few remarks....
+The divine Word says that our \'God is a consuming fire\' and that \'He draws rivers of fire before him;\' nay, that he even enters in as \'a refiner\'s fire, and as a fuller\'s herb\' to purify his own people.
 But when he is said to be a 'consuming fire' we inquire what are the things which are appropriate to be consumed by God.
 And we assert that they are wickedness and the works which result from it, and which, being figuratively called \'wood, hay, stubble,\' God consumes as a fire.
 The wicked man, accordingly, is said to build up on the previously laid foundation of reason, \' wood, and hay, and stubble.\' If, then, any one can show that these words were differently understood by the writer, and can prove that the wicked man literally builds up \'wood, or hay, or stubble,\' it is evident that the fire must be understood to be material, and an object of sense.
 But if, on the contrary, the works of the wicked man are spoken of figuratively, under the names of \'wood, or hay, or stubble,\' why does it not at once occur (to inquire) in what sense the word \'fire\' is to be taken, so that \'wood\' of such a kind should be consumed?
-For the Scripture says: \'The fire shall try each man\'s work of what sort it is.
+For the Scripture says:
+\'The fire shall try each man\'s work of what sort it is.
 If any man\'s work abide which he has built thereupon, he shall receive a reward.
-If any man\'s work be burned, he shall suffer loss.\' But what work can be spoken of in these words as being \' burned,\' save all that results from wickedness?\"[^262]
+If any man\'s work be burned, he shall suffer loss.\' But what work can be spoken of in these words as being \' burned,\' save all that results from wickedness?\"[^260]

 One of the unaccountable mysteries of religious thinking is that all Christians should not have agreed with Origen on this point. \"God is